diaba/wayfarer/README.md

 ```

 ### Approach
-1. Plan git workflow
+1. Plan git workflow (forked version)
-1. Discuessed user stories and wireframes
+1. Discussed user stories and wireframes
-    - t about the different component needed to accomplish the requirements
+    - planned out different component needed to accomplish the requirements
+    - used git projects to outline the project milestones
-3. Set up the angular app
+1. Set up the angular app
-4. Research
-5. Code along approach in the beginning
-6. Task was not delegated until Friday
+1. Researched...
+    - Routing
+    - Weather API
+1. Started out with pair programming then individual tasks

 ### Challenges vs. Non-challenges
 #### Challenges
+- routing: initially a challenge
+- CSS
+- Working with a service
+- Saving fetch data from an API (Possibly an async issue)

+#### Easier than we thought
+- Rendering a single component (excluding the navbar component) to a specific route
 -

-#### Non-challenges
-- Rendering a single component (excluding the navbar component) to a specific route

 ### Lesson Learned
 - communicate tasks clearly before ending meeting
 - document git workflow
+- Dynamically creating components with *ngFor*

+### Next Steps
+- Refactor all data calls using service
+- Create more components for organization
+- Deploy

 ## Acknowledgments